Login to Peasron ActiveLearn by clicking the button below:

 stocked and resourced prep rooms.

-The department is well resourced with a wide range of practical
+The department is extremely well resourced with a wide range of practical

 equipment, relevant textbooks and science specific software.